FiteAnalytics/sdk/README.md

 FINX_API_KEY: my_finx_key
 FINX_API_ENDPOINT: https://api.finx.io
 ```

-The second method is via a .env file containing the required keys.
-If a .env file is specified, all the variables in the file are loaded into the local environment.
+The second method looks for the required credentials in environment variables.
+If a .env file is specified in the client initialization, the .env file will be loaded before checking the variables.
 #### .env file syntax
 ```
 VERSION=1
 FINX_API_KEY=my_finx_key
 FINX_API_ENDPOINT=https://api.finx.io
 ```

-If no YAML file is specified, the SDK will extract the required variables from the environment, including those loaded from the .env file if specified.

 ## Python SDK